-The successful candidates will have a Ph.D. (or equivalent) and postdoctoral experience in biochemistry, or closely related discipline(s).
-The selected candidates will be expected to build a dynamic, independent research program that is designed to impact our basic understanding of biological processes that may one day contribute to defining the molecular basis of human diseases and identification of potential treatments.
-Selection criteria for these positions will include a track record of scientific productivity, as evidenced by primary research publications, current and proposed future extramural funding, potential synergy with research at the University, as well as the candidates’ future research vision and potential to contribute the Department’s graduate and medical student teaching.
+Candidates must have a Ph.D. (or equivalent) and postdoctoral experience in biochemistry or a closely related discipline.
+Selection criteria for these positions include a track record of scientific productivity, appropriate to current rank/position, as evidenced by primary research publications, current and proposed future extramural funding, synergy with current research in the department and throughout the university, as well as the candidates’ future research vision and potential to contribute to graduate and medical student teaching.

 1. Cover letter highlighting key qualifications.